valera-rozuvan/react-webpack-starter/README.md

 NOTE: The `dotenv` NPM package is used only at build time.
 It is not included in the resulting build.

+## CSS modules

+You can define global CSS styles, or you can use CSS modules.
+Search this project for `colorBg` string.
+This is a CSS class name.
+You will see that it's defined in several places.
+Depending on the file name, the definition of `colorBg` is treated differently.
+Please read more about [CSS modules](https://css-tricks.com/css-modules-part-1-need/) (or [another wonderful](https://blog.logrocket.com/a-deep-dive-into-css-modules/) resource) if you are not familiar with this concept.

+If the file name has the following schema:

+- `*.module.css`
+- `*.module.scss`
+- `*.module.sass`)

+then it will be treated as a CSS module.
+Otherwise, the styles will be applied globally.

 ## Minimal size

 Out of the box, when building this repo for production, you will get 5 files in the `build` folder: